 Set Boundaries for Self-Care

-To know what boundaries to set with your family, you must pay attention to yourself and your needs as a mom because every mother and baby is different2.
-Varying needs and preferences are to be expected.
+To know what boundaries to set with your family, you must pay attention to yourself and your needs as a mom because every mother and baby is different.2 Varying needs and preferences are to be expected.
 What matters most when you have a baby is learning what YOU need and what’s best for you and your child.
 And this may look very different from your neighbor.
 One mom may have her baby on a sleeping and eating schedule from day one, and a schedule may stress another out.

 Some new moms like help and want to have family close by to assist with things like laundry, meals, breastfeeding, etc. Another mom can feel suffocated by having others in their space while trying to tackle a new transition.
 She may notice her stress rising just by having someone else cooking in her kitchen.
 The best encouragement I can give all moms is to remember that neither reaction is right or wrong or good or bad.
 Instead, it all deals with unique personalities and needs.
-So, pay attention to yourself and what makes you feel in the best position to care for your baby.
+So, pay attention to yourself and what makes you feel like you are in the best position to care for your baby.

 Set Boundaries With Visitors

+Visitors often mean love and support, but they can also bring extra stress when you’re recovering and adjusting to life with a newborn.
 Once you’ve decided what you need as a mom, you can determine what boundaries you want to set with your family and friends.

 - What schedule (if any) is my baby on?